genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/0b_environment-setup.md

 | Gradle | 6.8 |
 | Windows Subsystem for Linux (WSL) | WSL 2 |

-You can use a range of IDEs (for example, Eclipse) with the Genesis low-code platform, but only IntelliJ enables you to make full use of the GPAL prompts and error checks in Intellisense - a major accelerator of development speed and accuracy.
+You can use a range of IDEs (for example, Eclipse) with the Genesis low-code platform, but only IntelliJ enables you to make full use of the Genesis Platform Abstraction Language (**GPAL**) prompts and error checks in Intellisense - a major accelerator of development speed and accuracy.
 Genesis strongly recommends using IntelliJ.

 ####  Accessing the Genesis repository and configuring the Genesis packages
 #### .npmrc set-up